 - Payment to Brussels, net of rebate and money returned to the UK: £9.4 billion a year, or £181 million a week.

 - Payment to Brussels, net of rebate: £13.9 billion a year, or £267 million a week.

 - Gross payment to Brussels: £18.9 billion a year, or £363 million a week.

 As far as the average voter is concerned, £181 million and £350 million both sound like a lot of money.
+Either would get the point across, with the same force.
 So why did Boris use the gross figure, when the convention is to use the net figure?
 Simple: it drives the other side quite loopy.
+They threaten to sue.
 And as they explode with anger, the discussion turns to how much of British money is spent to the EU – a conversation subject that suits Brexiteers.
 This tactic worked so effectively in the referendum because their opponents rose to the bait every time.

 Was the £350m figure misleading?
 Yes, if it was spoken of as the net figure.
 Would the lower figure have been fairer, and got the point across just as well?
 Of course.
 But it would not have been as effective as a campaigning tool, because it would have generated less fuss.